ritika-b/dd-th/README.md

 ## Intended Audience

 The appropriate audience for this guide would be experienced developers with basic Kubernetes and AWS service knowledge.
-The user should also have AWS Cloud Development Kit (CDK) knowdledge though they should be able to understand this tutorial without it.
+The user should also have AWS Cloud Development Kit (CDK) knowledge though they should be able to understand this tutorial without it.

 ## Prerequisites